 In April 2014, our Board of Directors adopted and our shareholders approved the 2014 Equity Incentive Plan ("2014 Plan").
 Upon adoption and approval of the 2014 Plan, the previous equity incentive plan was terminated and the remaining shares available for future awards were canceled.
-The 2014 Plan reserved 1,000,000 shares of our common stock for awards of incentive stock options, non-qualified stock option, stock appreciation rights, restricted stock, restricted stock units, performance awards and other stock-based and cash awards.
-As of December 31, 2019, there were 198,966 shares available for future awards under the 2014 Plan.
+The 2014 Plan initially reserved 1,000,000 shares of our common stock for awards of incentive stock options, non-qualified stock option, stock appreciation rights, restricted stock, restricted stock units, performance awards and other stock-based and cash awards.
+On June 12, 2020, the shareholders approved an amendment to the 2014 Plan, which reserved an additional 1,000,000 shares of our common stock for the various equity awards mentioned above.
+As of December 31, 2021, there were 1,101,483 shares available for future awards under the 2014 Plan.